Best Places to Enjoy Ice Skating Near Ottawa

 Rideau Hall Ice Rink

 The Rideau Hall Ice Rink is perhaps the most historic rink in the city, and definitely a must on the Ottawa skating bucket list.
-Located at the residence of the Governor General of Canada, this historic rink dates back to the 1872, and has hosted generations of skaters in the capital region for over 150 years.
+Located at the residence of the Governor General of Canada, this historic rink dates back to 1872, and has hosted generations of skaters in the capital region for over 150 years.
 The rink also has important roots for women’s hockey, where the first ever image of women playing hockey was taken in the early 1890’s.
 Be part of history and take a spin on the Governor General’s iconic backyard rink, where generations of Canadians have enjoyed skating during the beautiful Canadian winter.

 Ice conditions: Weather dependent, not refrigerated